Quantum circuit compilation with quantum computers: Conclusions

-\emph{Conclusions $-$} We have introduced a general paradigm for compiling quantum algorithms with quantum computers.
-Our approach is demonstrated with Quantum Annealing but extends to various techniques including QAOA and optimal control~\cite{PhysRevA.84.012312}.
+We have introduced a general paradigm for compiling quantum algorithms with quantum computers.
+Our approach is demonstrated with Quantum Annealing but straightforwardly extends to various techniques, including QAOA and optimal control~\cite{PhysRevA.84.012312}.
 We focused on optimizing equivalent circuits that implement the same unitary operator.
-However, as shown in the SM, the proposed paradigm also enables the compilation of algorithms that can be implemented by diverse unitary evolutions.
+However, as we show in Appendix~\ref{app:non_unitary}, the proposed paradigm also enables the compilation of algorithms that can be implemented by diverse unitary evolutions.
 For instance, quantum state preparation can be achieved by many different unitary evolutions, allowing for enlarging the circuit optimization space and potentially decreasing the optimal infidelity.
 Further, the presented class of compilers can provide automatic support for random circuit compilation, e.g., as needed for error mitigation~\cite{wallman2016noise}.

-The compilation demands more resources than the target algorithm itself, particularly in terms of Hilbert space dimension and interaction range.
-The presence of parametric gates in the circuit increases this demand further.
+Compiling a circuit requires a memory footprint that grows with the number of instructions, meaning that the compilation process demands more memory resources than the target algorithm itself.
+This challenge is inherent to the compilation problem and is not unique to the quantum setting.
+It also arises in the classical case, though it is now largely hidden by the extensive and multi-level memory architectures of modern classical devices.
 Hence, the compilation process will benefit from the addition of storage qubits to the QPU with multiple memory levels as in classical computers~\cite{mariantoni2011implementing, PhysRevLett.100.160501}.
 Meanwhile, small parts of quantum algorithms, e.g., a logical qubit in error correcting codes, can be compiled on a larger quantum machine already in the NISQ era.
 The compilation of larger circuits can already benefit from this many-body approach via Simulated Annealing.

 Finally, the compilation paradigm demonstrated here opens a path to studying quantum algorithms as many-body systems, potentially uncovering novel phenomena like phase transitions and topological features within the space of quantum circuits.
 Similar phenomena have been previously demonstrated in the control parameters landscape of optimal control theory~\cite{PhysRevA.97.052114,Larocca_2018,PhysRevX.8.031086,Day_2019}.